Overall Drier Than Average Conditions Are Likely During April - June 2019

-- Warmer than average days and nights are likely for the three months.
-There is high chance for an increase in hot days and hot spells from late February to April (high confidence);
+- Warmer than average days and nights are likely for the three months (AMJ).
+Enhanced chance for hot days (maximum temperature greater than 34.0 degrees Celcius) and short duration hot-spells during April and May;

-- Reduction in ground water recharge, surface water flows and faster depletion of large reservoirs;
+- Drier than average conditions tend to negatively affect ground water recharge, surface water flow and faster depletion of large reservoirs;

-- Drier and hotter conditions will increase bush, forest and landfill fire potential;
+- Drier and hotter than average conditions usually mean bush, forest and landfill fire potential are enhanced;

 - Reduced air quality possible during bush, forest and landfill fires;

 - Drier than average conditions enhance the chance for some agricultural pests and diseases to thrive;